swan-cern/help/session/set_default.md

 # Set a configuration as default

-If you do not want to select a configuration every time you want to start a session, you can tick the "Always start with this configuration" check box.
-By doing this, SWAN will save the configuration chosen, and use this whenever necessary.
+If there is a configuration that you normally use, you do not have to select it every time you start a session.
+Instead, you can tick the **`Always start with this configuration`** check box that is located at the bottom of the configuration form.
+This way, the next time you start a session SWAN will automatically load your preferred configuration.

-If you have problems when starting your session due to this option, please remove from your CERNBox the hidden file named ".swanrc", that is located inside the folder _SWAN_projects_.